naqibfaiyaz/1724_chat_service/readme.md

 ✅ Krakend = API gateway

-✅ auth0 = authentication microservice
+✅ auth_ms = authentication microservice

-✅ backend = chat microservice
+✅ chat_ms = chat microservice

+✅ file_ms = file microservice

+✅ kubernetes = All kube deployment, service and autoscale scripts

+✅ load_test = Load test scripts for microservices with K6

 client communicates with api gateway for all rest APIs.
 But client directly communicates with backend for socket.io.